 - Pharmacists will actively participate in the training of pharmacy and medical students and residents

 - Pharmacists will conduct prospective review of all medication orders before administration

 - Provide continual follow-up and monitoring of interventions and medication error trends

 - Improve medication reconciliation process on admission and discharge

-- Current Position: PGY2 Critical Care Pharmacy Resident at UT Southwestern Medical Center
+- Current Position: Critical Care Clinical Pharmacist at UT Southwestern Medical Center

-- Current Position: PGY2 Psychiatric Pharmacy Resident at Laureate Psychiatric Clinic and Hospital
+- Completed PGY2 Psychiatric Pharmacy Residency at Laureate Psychiatric Clinic and Hospital

 - Current Position: Clinical Pharmacist at CHRISTUS Mother Frances Hospital

 - Current Position: Clinical Pharmacist at UT Southwestern Medical Center Center